libxkbcommon 1.13.0

 affect_latched_layoutSee latched_layout.

 latched_layoutLayout to latch.
 Only considered if affect_latched_layout is true.
-Maybe be out of range (including negative) – see note above.
+May be out of range (including negative) – see note above.

 affect_locked_modsSee locked_mods.